A few hundred years ago, the Pope made a decree that all the Jews must leave Italy.

 There was however a minor problem.
 Rabbi Abraham could not speak Latin and the Pope could not speak Yiddish.
 After a lot of thought, a solution was found and it was decided that this would be a “silent” debate.

-On the day of the great debate, the Pope and Rabbi Abraham met in the square outside St. Peter’s Basilica, where they sat opposite each other in silence for several tense minutes before the Pope raised his hand and showed three fingers to the Rabbi.
+On the day of the great debate, the Pope and Rabbi Abraham met in the square outside St. Peter’s Basilica in Rome, where they sat opposite each other in silence for several tense minutes before the Pope raised his hand and showed three fingers to the Rabbi.

 Rabbi Abraham looked back at the Pope and raised one finger.